Your information – what we collect and how we use it

 As a final note, if you choose to exercise any of these rights, without exception we will ask you to confirm your identity, which means we might need to request specific information from you.
 This is to make sure your personal information isn’t disclosed to anyone who has no right to receive it.

 12. Your right to withdraw consent:

-You have the right to withdraw your consent for us to collect, process and transfer your data at any time.
-This applies to specific circumstances too, where you might’ve provided your consent.
+You have the right to withdraw your consent for us to collect, process and transfer your data at any time where consent is our only lawful basis for processing your information.
 To withdraw your consent, please get in touch using the contact details below.

 13. Changes to this privacy notice: